arangodb/docs/3.10/administration-cluster.md

 -------------------------------

 _DB-Servers_ are where the data of an ArangoDB cluster is stored.
-They do not publish a web UI and are not meant to be accessed by any other entity than _Coordinators_ to perform client requests or other _DB-Servers_ to uphold replication and resilience.
+They do not publish a web interface and are not meant to be accessed by any other entity than _Coordinators_ to perform client requests or other _DB-Servers_ to uphold replication and resilience.